-Another major limitation used to be the computational costs involved when carrying out physically-based modeling at a regional scale.
-However, in recent years computational power has become available at reasonable costs, and the area size, associated with a high-resolution DTM, steadily increased over time for physically-based applications and today exceeds thousands of square kilometers (e.g. Tofani et al., 2017, Alvioli and Baum, 2016).
-Recent landslide model development is aiming towards featuring multithreading and parallelization.
-Since high resolution DTM are available in many parts of the world, the computational demands increased significantly, especially when applied in a dynamic and time-dependent modeling framework.
-Parallelization has great potential in grid-based landslide modeling, especially for the time-consuming hydraulic model components, for several reasons: in case of TRIGRS, for example, which is a coupled slope stability and hydraulic model, only excess water from infiltration is directed to the neighboring cells which makes it the only variable that relies on explicit neighborhood relations.
-This needs to be done only once, however.
-Vertical groundwater flow and onedimensional slope stability in a two-dimensional array of non-interacting columns can subsequently be computed independently for each cell, which is a prime example for parallelization purposes (Baum et al., 2010, Alvioli and Baum, 2016).
-Besides TRIGRS v2.1, which received its parallel implementation by Alvioli and Baum (2016) only recently, other models for physically-based landslide applications are using a parallelized module: NewAge-JGrass (Formetta et al., 2016) or r.slope.stability (Mergili et al., 2014a).
-In our case study, the computational time for one model iteration is about 45 minutes, which is far too long for computing a large set of different ensemble members in an operational real-time application.
-We did not yet use the parallel implementation of TRIGRS on our regular commodity machine (3.40GHz quadprocessor equipped with 32GB RAM), but Alvioli and Baum (2016) reported that parallel computation on a multi-core node already led to a significant speedup compared to a single-node local machine.
-When applied to a HPC (High-Performance Computing) cluster, they were even able to reduce running time from one day to one hour.
+Another major limitation used to be the computational costs involved when carrying out physically based modeling at a regional scale.
+However, in recent years computational power has become available at reasonable costs, and the area size, associated with a high-resolution DTM, steadily increased over time for physically based applications and today exceeds thousands of square kilometers (e.g., Tofani et al., 2017; Alvioli and Baum, 2016).
+Recent landslide model development aims towards featuring multithreading and parallelization, and significant reductions of simulation durations of almost 90 % have been reported (Rossi et al., 2013).
+Since high-resolution DTMs are available in many parts of the world, the computational demands increased significantly, especially when applied in a dynamic and timedependent modeling framework.
+Parallelization has great potential in grid-based landslide modeling, especially for the time-consuming hydraulic model components, for several reasons: in the case of TRIGRS, for example, which is a coupled slope stability and hydraulic model, only excess water from infiltration is directed to the neighboring cells, which makes it the only variable that relies on explicit neighborhood relations.
+This needs to be performed only once, however.
+Vertical groundwater flow and one-dimensional slope stability in a two-dimensional array of noninteracting columns can subsequently be computed independently for each cell, which is a prime example for parallelization purposes (Baum et al., 2010; Alvioli and Baum, 2016).
+In addition to TRIGRS v2.1, which received its parallel implementation from Alvioli and Baum (2016) only recently, other models for physically based landslide applications use a parallelized module: NewAge-JGrass (Formetta et al., 2016) or r.slope.stability (Mergili et al., 2014a).
+In our case study, the computational time for one model iteration is about 45 min, which is far too long for computing a large set of different ensemble members in an operational real-time application.
+We did not yet use the parallel implementation of TRIGRS on our regular commodity machine (3.40 GHz quad-processor equipped with 32 GB RAM), but Alvioli and Baum (2016) reported that parallel computation on a multi-core node already led to a significant speedup compared to a single-node local machine.
+When applied to a HPC (high-performance computing) cluster, they were even able to reduce running time from 1 day to 1 h.
 This allows the exploration of new possibilities in how landslide forecasting can be approached in the future.
-While HPC applications are common in meteorological (Bauer et al., 2015) and flood forecasting (Shi et al., 2015), there are only few landslide related studies (Mulligan and Take, 2017; Shute et al., 2017; Song et al., 2017); however, none aiming specifically at landslide forecasting.

-This opens up possibilities to encompass fine tuning of input parameters by means of multiple model runs, probabilistic applications and, first and foremost, real-time applications with a continuous consideration of antecedent and forecasted rainfall information (Alvioli and Baum, 2016).
+While HPC applications are common in meteorological (Bauer et al., 2015) and flood forecasting (Shi et al., 2015), there are only a few landslide-related studies (Mulligan and Take, 2017; Shute et al., 2017; Song et al., 2017); however, there are none aiming specifically at landslide forecasting.
+This opens up possibilities to encompass fine-tuning of input parameters by means of multiple model runs, probabilistic applications, and, first and foremost, real-time applications with a continuous consideration of antecedent and forecasted rainfall information (Alvioli and Baum, 2016).